muheezokunade/Ford-GoBike-Dataset-Exploratory-Data-Analysis/README.md

 ## Code:

-The code for this analysis is included in this repository and is written in [language].
+The code for this analysis is included in this repository and is written in python programming language.

 ## Requirements:

-To run the code in this repository, you will need to have [relevant software/libraries] installed on your machine.
+To run the code in this repository, you will need to have python and the libraries listed under the import library installed on your machine.

 ## Contributions: